anthobarbarich/pc2020/content/green.md

     We are also trying to implement a circular economy in regards with the waste generated by the festival.
   img: "/uploads/waste.svg"
+- title: 4.
+Transport
+  img: "/uploads/4transport.svg"
+  description: 'Transport modes have the biggest impact on our carbon footprint.
+So
+    how will you get here?
+We are providing near entrance parking for sustainable transport modes with our bicycle point.
+We promote Carpooling and Public transports: the more people share a car or public transport, the lower the carbon footprint per passenger, the lower the carbon footprint per festival resident.'
 description: ''

 ---